 I am also an Adjunct Full Professor at the University of Agder where I do research in the Centre for Integrated Emergency Management (CIEM) and teach in the on the Information and Communications Technology Masters.

 In addition I am Vice President of the ISCRAM Association (Information Systems for Crisis Response and Management).

 From 2003 until 2006, I was an associated researcher in the IIHM Team (Engineering Human-Computer Interaction Team) here in Grenoble.

-From 1998 until 2006 I was a researcher with the GRIC Team (Cognitive Engineering Research Team which is now part of the IC3 team) at IRIT, the Computer Science Research Institute of Toulouse.
-I still have close connections with this team and continue to work with its members and ex-members.
+From 1998 until 2006 I was a researcher with the GRIC-IRIT Team (Cognitive Engineering Research Team).
+This was later merged into other teams and was somewhat lost in reorganisation.
+However, it would now fall into the Interaction, Coopération, Adaptation par l'Expérimentation (ICARE) research axe of IRIT, the Computer Science Research Institute of Toulouse.
+I still have close connections with people in this axe and continue to work with its members and ex-members.